 Cost and time savings are much greater when errors are caught in the design stage compared to later in the product lifecycle, so it’s best to catch errors early.

 CAD validation is typically done on the manufacturing side or whoever carried out the CAD translation.
+Usually, suppliers to large OEMs are in charge of CAD model validation.

 For example, Boeing suppliers and sub-tier suppliers are required to validate that their own 3D CAD models match authority CAD models.
 So partners and suppliers using different CAD/CAE/CAM/CMM software must validate.